Terms of service.

 12. Termination, consequences of termination and survival

-12.1 Termination.
-Without limiting any of our other rights, we may suspend the performance of the Services, or terminate the Contract with immediate effect by giving written notice to you if:
+12.1 Without limiting any of our other rights, we may suspend the performance of the Services, or terminate the Contract with immediate effect by giving written notice to you if:

 (b) you fail to pay any amount due under the Contract on the due date for payment;